ogaraga/locationtracker/README.md

 # Backend and Frontend
 These two were powered and interconnected by cross-origin widecat.

-# DATABASE connection/express connection
+# DATABASE connection/express-server connection
-Before anything can work, we needed to initiate the express to connect the server and the database
+Before anything can work, we needed to initiate or start the express to connect the server and the database together
 # Frontend
 we installed mongodb/mongoose to avoid roll-up error so vercel can resolve it properly
 # VERCEL